 - Itcauses thickening of soft tissues such as skin, tongue, and muscles.
 Enlargement of the tongue can lead to breathing problems and sleep apnea.
 Overgrowth of muscles can entrap nerves, causing pain syndromes such as carpal tunnel syndrome.

 - Excess IGF-1 causes enlargement of organs such as the heart, which can result in heart failure and rhythm disorders.

 - Excess growth hormone changes the way the body processes sugar and fats.
 This can cause diabetes and high levels of fats such as triglycerides in the blood.
 This in turn can lead to atherosclerosis and heart disease.

-In more than 95% of cases of acromegaly, the excess growth hormone is produced by a tumor of the pituitary gland called adenoma.
+In most cases of acromegaly, the excess growth hormone is produced by a tumor of the pituitary gland called adenoma.

 - Secretion of growth hormone by a pituitary tumor is not controlled by the feedback loop.
 The end result is an excess of IGF-1, which causes abnormal tissue growth.